suffolklibraries/lgc/content/collections/events/grow-spring-22-01.md

     content:
       -
         type: text
+        text: 'Join this taster day for the Grow Your Future course to find out more.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
         text: 'If you are looking for a new direction, come and take part in our programme to develop practical skills and build confidence on your way to further learning, training or employment.'
   -
     type: paragraph